 DON'T MISS:

-The pivot was reinforced year later, when Roberto Mancini led his team to their first Premier League title in spectacular fashion, beating United on goal difference in the final minutes of the season thanks to two late goals against QPR.
+The pivot was reinforced a year later, when Roberto Mancini led his team to their first Premier League title in spectacular fashion, beating United on goal difference in the final minutes of the season thanks to two late goals against QPR.

 Although United regained the title in 2013, it will be the last time they finished above City in the league, as although the Reds have struggled since Sir Alex Ferguson's retirement, the 'noisy neighbors' have gone from strength to strength, especially after Pep Guardiola took over at the Etihad.